How to Live a Life of Vision (Nehemiah 1:1-4)

 There’s a second reason why we should learn how to live a life of vision:

-A clear vision, and the courage to follow that vision, dramatically increases your chances of getting to the end of your life and saying, “I did it.
+Having a clear vision and the courage to pursue it significantly boosts your chances of looking back at your life and saying, "I did it."
 I succeeded.
 I finished well.
 My life counted.”

 Think back to when you were really motivated to go to incredible lengths to realize a dream.
 You may have stayed up all night.
 Even the most lifeless, meaningless tasks become meaningful because of your vision.
 When you have a vision, even the mundane begins to matter.